gkrishnan/gkrishnan.github.io/index.md

 Hello!

-I'm Gopi Krishnan, a first year Masters in Computer Science student at Georgia Institute of Technology.
-Prior to joining Georgia Tech, I worked on the txtWeb Platform as a Senior Software Engineer.
-My interests are Machine Learning and programming.
-Feel free to drop me a note anytime at gnambiar3[at]gatech[dot]edu
+I'm Gopi Krishnan Nambiar, a first year Masters in Computer Science student at Georgia Institute of Technology.
+This summer, I am working at Salesforce as a Software Development Intern.
+Prior to joining Georgia Tech, I worked on the txtWeb Platform at Intuit as a Senior Software Engineer.
+My interests are Machine Learning, Big Data and Programming.
+Feel free to drop me a note at gnambiar3[at]gatech[dot]edu.

 ## Posts